Eppo-exp/node-server-sdk/README.md

   - Follow [Semver guidelines](https://semver.org/) when choosing major | minor | patch

 3) Update CHANGELOG.md with the list of changes that have occurred since the last release.
 Commit the version bump and CHANGELOG updates to the main branch.
-Example:

 4) `npm login` - enter your credentials